rlmrezende/SQL-Project/cleaning_data.md

 2. Removing duplicate columns using the DROP function.
 3. Changing the data type for better understanding.
 4. The unit cost in the data needs to be divided by 1,000,000.
+5. Checking the date relationship between all_sessions and analytics to try to determine if one can be dropped
+#

 Queries:
 Below, provide the SQL queries you used to clean your data.